This article is part of a larger series on Payments.

 Stripe reaches more countries, accepts a greater variety of payments, and integrates with more systems, whereas Authorize.net offers more of a plug-and-play solution.

-Chase offers a mobile POS, mobile app, and an online store, plus billing and invoicing.
+Chase offers a mobile POS app, and an online store, plus billing and invoicing.
 Like Stripe, Chase processes international payments, but it beats Stripe in its other business offerings—like checking and savings, loans, and credit cards.
 This makes it a good choice for businesses just starting out that need more than payment processing.
-It is on our list of the best checking accounts for small businesses.
+It tops our list of the best checking accounts for small businesses.

 All told, Square is the best Stripe alternative.
 It offers rates comparable to Stripe but has a powerful free POS system, online store, virtual terminal, and other tools that make it a better choice.
 Plus, it’s easy to use and highly rated by real-world users.
 Sign up for a free account and get started today.